 1. Make a meadow

 An increasingly popular option, a meadow can be created by simply allowing existing lawn grass to grow longer than usual, and cutting it only once or twice in summer.
 On a large scale, this is the most sensible option, since replacing the lawn with anything else will be prohibitively expensive – or back-breaking work.
-Leaving existing grass to grow also means you can revert to a close-cropped sward again relatively easily, by trimming the length low enough to take the lawnmower.
+Leaving existing grass to grow also means you can revert to a close-cropped sward again relatively easily, by trimming the length low enough to take the lawnmower (we have the best lawnmowers in our buyer's guide).
 Of course, not all the lawn has to be left to grow long.
 Areas near the house can be cut as normal, with paths made with a mower through longer grass in areas that aren’t used regularly.

 Letting lawn grass grow long doesn’t automatically mean masses of wildflowers will appear, however; grasses will dominate.
 If you want something akin to an idyllic country meadow, there are two options: the easiest is to plant wildflower plug-plants throughout the long grass, chosen with your soil type in mind.
 For example, poppies don’t like thick clay, but knapweed does.